lbryio/lbrycrd/README.md

 Testnet is maintained for testing purposes and can be accessed using the command `./lbrycrdd -testnet`.
 If you would like to obtain testnet credits, please contact brannon@lbry.com or grin@lbry.com .

 It is easy to solo mine on testnet.
 (It's easy on mainnet too, but much harder to win.)
-For instructions see https://github.com/lbryio/sgminer-gm and https://github.com/lbryio/lbrycrd/tree/master/contrib/mining
+For instructions see  [SGMiner](https://github.com/lbryio/sgminer-gm) and [Mining Contributions](https://github.com/lbryio/lbrycrd/tree/master/contrib/mining)

 ## Mailing List